 We are living in an unprecedented time, a time in which a virus has wreaked havoc and caused severe disruption in all facets of life.
 The coronavirus has put a halt to “normal” life as we know it.
 Workplaces, schools, events, restaurants, and even defence operations have all been curtailed.
 The economy has taken a severe blow that will negatively impact many in the foreseeable future.
 Life has changed drastically over the past few weeks – all due to COVID-19.

 COVID-19 has affected us in many similar ways but in some cases differently as well.
 How can we, as industry, leverage the lessons from this pandemic to keep the wheels moving?
 What measures do we put in place to battle those who are trying to take advantage of us digitally?
 How can we collaborate and work together in this self-isolation era?
 And how can we build and grow relationships during this time?
-These are all questions that we will try to answer in the April/May 2020 issue of Vanguard magazine.
+These are all questions that we will try to answer in this issue of Vanguard magazine.

 Dr. Robert Huish, Associate Professor in International Development Studies at Dalhousie University, writes about the need for greater cooperation during this time of self-isolation.
 He talks about how governments and militaries can respond to modern-day global health emergencies to ensure some level of economic and social prosperity while remaining vigilant against security threats.
 Some have suggested that a whole-of-government approach should be used to incorporate disaster management protocols from pandemic planning.
 But what does that look like, and in what ways could there be benefits and challenges with such an approach?
 Much like a natural disaster, it is crucial in a pandemic for governments to have a clear sense of knowing who will do what, when, and with what resources.